- Start moment(s)

 A Skype call will be an obligatory requirement for your application procedure at Fontys Academy for Creative Industries and can influence the acceptance at our Academy.
 The Skype call will serve as an extra opportunity for you to show us your motivation and level of English, besides this there’s time for questions of the applicant as well.

-Contact person for information about the Minor Trend Watching:
+Contact person for exchange students who need information about the Minor Trend Watching:

 Ms. Michelle de Bruijn-Meijer

 Prof. Goossenslaan 1-4, Building P3, room 1.03, Tilburg, the Netherlands

 P.O.
 Box 90903, 5000 GD, Tilburg, the Netherlands

 prof. goossenslaan 1-4, tilburg